 Work out the size of the area you want to replace.
 Calculate this in square metres.

 Use the blank grid in the Planning Tool (PDF attached) to help you work out how many rolls of fake grass you’ll need.
 Position the rolls so that you have a minimum number of joints.
 Allow some extra lawn length for a small amount of wastage depending on the design of your garden and how the rolls are laid.

 Our artificial grass is supplied in 2m (200cm) and 4m (400cm) widths (see drop down box for availability) and any lengths up to 25 meters.
 Remember, all rolls must be laid in the same direction to give the best finish and ideally so that you are looking into the pile.

 Need some help?

 We’re here to guide you every step of the way and make sure your lawn looks great.
-Get in touch with us and we’ll be happy answer your questions and help you with a perfect installation.
+Get in touch with us and we’ll be happy to answer your questions and help you with a perfect installation.

 You might also need …

 Some Artificial Grass Direct ranges require additional products.
-You might need a weed membrane, underfelt, ground fixing pins, tubs or tubes of adhesive, jointing tape, mastic gun tool, adhesive spreader and craft knife.
+You might need a weed membrane, underfelt, ground fixing pins, tubs or tubes of adhesive, jointing tape, mastic gun tool, adhesive spreader and a craft knife.
 Just visit our online shop.
-We can supply everything you need and tell you exactly what to do.
+We can supply everything you need and tell you know exactly what to do.
 Just ask.